andrewens/roblox-console/README.md

 An embeddable console GUI which you can write programs for.

+ > You can test a demo version [here](https://www.roblox.com/games/15359714312/roblox-console)

 I got tired of drawing UI buttons and menus and states for roblox game dev tools, so I decided to simplify to console-based programs.

 Because `roblox-console` is fundamentally about the GUI, I made a demo where you can try making and running your own programs.